|Official Plant Name||Laburnum|

 Laburnum alpinum is also called ‘Scotch laburnum’ or ‘Scottish laburnum’ but not because it is ’Scottish’!
 Apparently the Scots appropriated the tree and somehow named it because they valued – and continue to value – its wood, and particularly its heartwood, for – among other uses – making bagpipes.
 In contrast, poor Laburnum anagyroides is only called ‘Common laburnum’!

 Both species bloom in late May and the beginning of June.
 L. alpinum racemes at 35 to 40 centimetres are very long compared to those of L. anagyroides which are 15 to 20 centimetres.
 On the other hand, L. anagyroides racemes are denser and thicker.
-In autumn highly poisonous seed pods form from the withered flowers.

 Another point of difference is the foliage.
 L. alpinum’s leaves are a crisp dark green whereas those of L. anagyroides are a dull greyish-green.
 The former’s leaves are glabrous or smooth while the latter’s are pubescent – they have fine downy hair on the underside.